 I served my chocolate lava cakes with some fresh raspberries and powdered sugar.
 You could also do strawberries, fresh mint, whipped cream, ice cream, or whatever your heart desires.

 Feel free to halve this recipe if you don’t want to have 6 lava cakes on hand, which can be dangerous since the batter can be made, divided into ramekins, and refrigerated for a day to make ahead of time.
 I usually make the full recipe and we just have a crazy chocolate lava cake weekend.

 Chocolate Lava Cakes

 Chocolate Lava Cakes are ultra right, decadent, and gourmet but surprisingly simple!
-Make them for Valentine’s Day this year, just follow the video to see how they’re made.
-Make-ahead tip inside the recipe!
+Make them for Valentine's Day this year, just follow the video to see how they're made.
+Can be made ahead of time!

-- 1/2 cup granulated sugar, plus more for coating ramekins
+- 1/2 cup (100 grams) granulated sugar, plus more for coating ramekins

 - 1/2 teaspoon salt

 - 4 large eggs